 I like to saute my broccoli for the best flavor and texture.
 I like my broccoli firm, not soft, with a bit of tender crunch.
 Quick sauteing will give you takeout-quality broccoli.

 I don't steam my broccoli before stir frying, but some people do in order to soften the stems a bit and give it a head start in the cooking process.
 I think this is an unnecessary step, and I like to keep cooking as simple as possible.
 I simply saute my broccoli in a hot pan for a short period of time, and it turns out crisp-tender every time.

 If you tried this Sauteed Broccoli or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
 Thanks for visiting!

 - Preheat large skillet on medium (I love using cast iron, but not necessary here).

 - Add oil, garlic, bell pepper, broccoli, salt, and black pepper and stir.

-- Uncover, stir, and cook about 2 minutes more or until broccoli is just softening.
+- Uncover, stir, and cook 3-5 minutes more or until broccoli is just softening, stirring a few times to prevent scorching.
 Don't overcook.
 Broccoli is best when still a bit crunchy but starting to soften.
 Cook longer according to your preference.